 Redeem Points

 In general, when redeeming your ThankYou Rewards points for cash back, you’ll earn 1 cent per point earned.
-However, if down the road you are looking to redeem points for travel, you might be able to receive a better value.
+There are two ways in which it is possible to get more value, though: redeem points for travel or transfer points to airline partners.
 You can learn more about this at our sister site, Travel Freely.

 Cash back